 to quit smoking during pregnancy.

-- Ask for your partner's support,
+- Ensure yourself of your partner's support,

 forces to quit smoking together (both mother and father's smoking harms

 To quit smoking is even harder if you have to do it alone.
 Ask your